Eyelid surgery, or blepharoplasty, involves the removal or evening out of your eyelid tissue.

-There may be a small amount of temporary blurring after surgery from a mild alteration to the blink and tear film.
+Usually eyesight is not affected, however there may be a small amount of temporary blurring after surgery from a mild alteration to the blink and tear film.

 There have been reported cases of loss of vision with lower lid blepharoplasty.
-This is very rare (estimated at only 1 per 40,000 cases) and should be avoidable with careful surgery and appropriate post-operative care.
+This is very rare (estimated at only 1 in 40,000 cases) and should be avoidable with careful surgery and appropriate post-operative care.

 Optometrists are listed in the 'Yellow Pages' of your telephone book.

 Eye specialists are listed with registered medical practitioners at the front of the white pages of your telephone book.